 Partner: Fair River International Association for Development (FARIAD)

-Donor: Foundation North-South Bridges with means of the BMZ and privtate donations
+Donors: Foundation North-South Bridges with BMZ funds and private donations

 ICT to increase income